Sandraolis/DevOps-3mtt-Project/DevOps-3mtt-Project/Ansible-Ngnix/README.md

 # Prerequisites

 **Linux Servers**: At least one server to act as the target machine and an optional control machine for ansible.

-**Ansible** Installed: Ansible is installed on the control machine.
+**Ansible Installed**: Ansible is installed on the control machine. you can check this guide [out](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 **SSH Access**: SSH access between the control machine and target servers with public key authentication.

 **Tools**: A text editor to create and edit Ansible playbooks.